EricoEC/PocketJLauncher/README.md

 ## 📱 Requirements

 - iOS or iPadOS 14.0 and later
-- Ready for the latest iOS 27 🎉
+- Ready for the latest iOS / iPadOS 27 🎉
 - A 64-bit arm64 device
 - A newer iPhone or iPad is recommended for better graphics and memory performance
 - Modern Minecraft versions generally require working JIT support